cb-linux/breath/docs/README.md

 2. - Skylake, Kabylake, or Coffeelake (7th/8th Gen Intel CPU):
      1. `VERSION=ALT bash updatekernel.sh` on the PC you built Breath with (cannot be run from Crostini)
      2. `setup-audio` on your Chromebook that has booted Breath
-   - All Apollo Lake Devices (`CORAL` and `REEF`): `apl-sof-setup-audio`
+   - All Apollo Lake Devices (`CORAL` and `REEF`): `apl-sof-setup-audio` on your Chromebook that has booted Breath
-   - Everything else: `sof-setup-audio`
+   - Everything else: `sof-setup-audio` on your Chromebook that has booted Breath
-     - Doesn't work?
-Try `SOUNDCARD=rtk sof-setup-audio`

-If audo still doesn't work, that's completely fine!
-Open up a Github Issue with your Chromebook model and I'll get audio working.
+If audio still doesn't work, [open up an issue](https://github.com/cb-linux/breath/issues) and provide the file/link created by `sudo alsa-info`.

 > #### Skylake (SKL) / Kabylake (KBL) disclaimer
 >